pictuga/morss/README.md

 To use this script, you have to enable "postprocessing filter" in liferea feed settings, and to add `PATH/TO/MORSS/morss` as command to run.

-For custom xpath rules, you have to add them in the command this way:

-	PATH/TO/MORSS/morss "//custom[@xpath]/rule"

-Quotes around the xpath rule are mandatory.

 ##Cache information

 morss uses a small cache directory to make the loading faster.
 Given the way it's designed, the cache doesn't need to be purged each while and then, unless you stop following a big amount of feeds.
 Only in the case of mass un-subscribing, you might want to delete the cache files corresponding to the bygone feeds.
 If morss is running as a server, the cache folder is at `MORSS_DIRECTORY/cache/`, and in `$HOME/.cache/morss` otherwise.